Tim Leffel Compares and Contrasts the Best Travel Guides for Argentina

 Like most Lonely Planet guidebooks, this can best be described as “solid.”
 If you have used their guides before and liked them, you’ll find this the easiest book to navigate, with maps that are simple to decipher, a good quick reference guide inside the cover, a table of contents right after the pretty opening photos, and a good index.
 As far as content goes, it didn’t really stand out anywhere, but it did the job.
 Dining choices are slim, which seems odd in a country where food and wine are so much a part of the experience.

 There are three pages on Cafayate, and this is the only book that contains a map of the town.
 There is a nice spread of photos covering most of the country.

 Best for: LP fans who like the format, those who need a good handle on prices, and those who won’t walk two blocks without consulting a map.

 This guide works far better for background information than for nuts-and-bolts planning and use.
 Both my traveling companion and I got so exasperated with the pricing information that we left this one home.
 Prices are only given in ranges—ranges that are way too wide to be useful—and you have to keep referring to the key to figure out what the symbols mean.
 You also have to flip through 28 pages before you get to the table of contents.
 Hotel descriptions are often limited to a sentence or two, which isn’t nearly enough to figure out what the place is like.
 Cafayate only merits a page and a half in this guide.

 Cultural and background information is extensive, however, and in this respect Rough Guide leads the pack by far.
-This Argentina guide comes in at close to 900 pages, with over 100 pages devoted to the country’s history, music, art, films, and books.
+This Argentina guide comes in at close to 600 pages, with over 50 pages devoted to the country’s history, music, art, films, and books.
 This guide also has the most color photos.
-These factors tip the price up though: this is the only book to list for more than $25.

 Best for: upper-low to mid-range travelers who aren’t on a set daily budget and those who want to completely immerse themselves in the culture.